On the Existence of Universal Simulators of Attention: Introduction

-Our construction analogizes the rationale à la Universal Turing Machine (UTM).
+Our approach in this study analogizes the rationale à la Universal Turing Machine (UTM).
 Observe that a UTM $U$ accepts the encoded pair $\langle \hat{T}, w\rangle$ if and only if the Turing machine $\hat{T}$ accepts the word $w$.
+Inspired by the same, \cite{kudlekexistence} explored the (non)-existence of such universal automata for some weaker classes, such as finite and pushdown automata.
+This, in turn, motivates the inquiry into the simulation of other computational models.
 Analogously, our constructed transformer network, $\mathcal{U}$, when deemed a language recognizer, can either accept or reject depending upon whether the original transformer encoder $T$ accepts or rejects $X$.
 When viewed as a \emph{transducer}, it can produce the same output as the original transformer encoder, $T$, on input $X$.
+It is rather natural to explore the idea of such self-simulation for architectures coupled with decoder attention, given the Turing-completeness \citep{perez2021attention}.
+Ours, in contrast, involves encoder-only architectures, which have further limited computational capabilities \citep{strobl2024formal}.
 As defined in \cite{hao2022formal}, the self-attention mechanism introduced by \citeauthor{vaswani2017attention} belongs to the category of \emph{restricted} transformers.
 Our simulations will be confined to this class of transformers due to their ubiquitous influence.